 The hex nut is installed such that the small diameter acts to center the cold cap or halo baffle.
 Ensure that the hex nut is not installed upside down.

 Heater Replacement Procedure

-Figure 29 shows the components of the heater element assembly.
+The following figure shows the components of the heater element assembly.
 The heater replacement procedure is the same for all large diffusion pumps.